SajawalHassan/SajawalHassan/README.md

 ### ------------------------------------------
-Hi, I'm Sajawal Hassan, a programmer with a passion for developing cutting-edge applications.
-From a young age, I have been fascinated by the world of technology and its impact on our daily lives.
-This fascination led me to dive into the world of programming and explore its endless possibilities.
+Hi, I'm Sajawal Hassan, I am a programmer with a big passion for developing applications.
+From a young age, I have been amazed by the world of technology and because of it, it has led me to dive into the world of programming.
+When I become old, I'd like to have a business that is successful.

-Over the years, I have honed my skills and become proficient in programming languages like Javascript, Python, GdScript, C# for Unity, HTML5, and CSS3.
+Over the years, I have learnt a lot of skills and become pretty good in programming languages like Javascript, Python, GdScript, C#.
 I am also well-versed in various frameworks such as ReactJS, NextJS, and TailwindCSS, as well as databases like MongoDB and Firebase, and back-end frameworks like ExpressJS and Django.
 Additionally, I have experience working with various libraries including Pandas, MatplotLib, Tensorflow, Pytorch, Numpy, Redux, Redux Toolkit, Open-CV, and Mediapipe.

 My main objective is to create powerful applications that solve real-world problems.
-Whether you need a simple application or a complex one, I am dedicated to bringing your ideas to life.
-With my expertise in programming, I can help you create applications that are user-friendly, responsive, and capable of handling large amounts of data while maintaining peak performance.
-I am excited about the possibilities that programming can bring and look forward to working with you to create something amazing!
+I can create applications that are user-friendly, responsive, and capable of handling large amounts of data while maintaining peak performance.
+I look forward to my hopefully never ending my amazing journey and working to the best I can

 ### ------------------------------------------